Want to add Shopify to your existing WordPress blog/website?

 Once you have done this, you will then be taken through to the Shopify dashboard.

-The first step in creating a buy button, is to add this functionality to your Shopify dashboard.
+Step 2 is adding the Buy Button sales channel.
 To do this, click the ✚ icon next to Sales Channels and a pop-up window will appear with all of the available options.